Kalinago: Resistance to the English and the French

-In the 17th century, the Kalinago regularly attacked the plantations of the English and the French in the Leeward Islands.
+In the seventeenth century, the Kalinago regularly attacked the plantations of the English and the French in the Leeward Islands.
 In the 1630s, planters from the Leewards conducted campaigns against the Kalinago, but with limited success.
 The Kalinago took advantage of divisions between the Europeans, to provide support to the French and the Dutch during wars in the 1650s, consolidating their independence as a result.
+Such wars led to a geopolitical boundary separating the Lesser Antilles, inhabited by the Kalinago, from the Greater Antilles, inhabited by the Taíno.
+This boundary became known as the "poison arrow curtain".